-The Student Counseling Office is the first point of contact for students and prospective students with disabilities and will put you in touch with other contact persons if required.
+The Student Advisory Service is the first point of contact for students and prospective students with disabilities and will put you in touch with other contact persons if required.
 The Student Counseling Office offers students advice on questions such as

 - what to study,